Interview Questions to Assess a Candidate's Decision Making Skills

 Want to assess your candidate's skill in decision making?
 You can ask these interview questions about decision making to determine his or her experience and competency in making decisions at work.

-Employers will want to ask interview questions to assess a candidate’s decision-making expertise for almost every job, but especially jobs that involve leading people.
+Employers will want to ask interview questions to assess a candidate’s decision-making expertise for almost every job, but especially in jobs that involve leading and managing people.
+You need to focus your questions on the candidate's behavior and how they have performed in the past in situations similar to what they will encounter in your workplace.

 - Think about a time when you had a number of different choices or directions you could choose for a project, to solve a problem, or to hold an event.
 Walk us through the process you followed to make your decision about the appropriate direction to choose that had the best chance of a positive outcome.